Wikipedia

 The court is the same from each end, including:

-• The 10 scoring zone is at the peak of the overall scoring triangle, and is 3 feet in height, from the Top-8 line to the peak of the triangle.
-A further dead-line or lag-Line runs from side to side 12 feet from the base-line (The dead-line is therefore 3 feet from the tip of the triangle).
+- The 10 scoring zone is at the peak of the overall scoring triangle, and is 3 feet in height, from the Top-8 line to the peak of the triangle.
+A further dead-line or lag-line runs from side to side 12 feet from the base-line.
+The dead-line is therefore 3 feet from the tip of the triangle.

 Equipment

-Each player uses a cue (or cue-stick) to push their disks down the court to the opposite end.
+Each player uses a cue (or cue-stick) to push their discs down the court to the opposite end.
 The cue length is 6 feet 3 inches (1.91 m) or less, with hard plastic feet on the end (as metal would damage the court surface).

 There are two basic types of scoreboard: